leyuanheart/Reinforced-Mixture-Learning/README.md

 # Reinforced-Mixture-Learning

-This repository is the official implementation of the paper `Reinforced-Mixture-Learning`.
+This repository is the official implementation of the paper `Reinforced-Mixture-Learning` in *Neural Networks*.

 ## Requirements